How to Make and Preserve Homemade Italian Tomato Sauce

 - Prepare boiling water canner.
 Heat jars in simmering water until ready for use.
 Do not boil.
 Wash lids in warm soapy water and set bands aside.

-- Ladle hot sauce into hot jars leaving ½ inch headspace.
+- Ladle hot sauce into hot jars, leaving ½-inch headspace.
 Remove air bubbles and re-measure headspace.
-If needed, add more sauce to meet recommended headspace.
+If needed, add more sauce to meet the recommended headspace.
 Wipe rim.
 Center lid on jar.
-Apply band and adjust until fit is fingertip tight.
+Apply the band and adjust until the fit is fingertip-tight.

 - Process filled jars in a boiling water canner for 35 minutes, adjusting for altitude.
 Remove jars and cool.
-Check lids for seal after 24 hours.
+After 24 hours, check lids for seal.
 The lid should not flex up and down when the center is pressed.

 In a Freezer

 When the sauce has cooled, seal the container and freeze.
 BPA-free plastic containers, resealable plastic freezer bags, or freezer-proof glass jars work great for freezing the sauce.
-Using plastic bags is the easiest and fastest when it comes to thawing; they also stack nicely in a wire freezer basket.
+Using plastic bags is the easiest and fastest for thawing; they also stack nicely in a wire freezer basket.
 Jars and plastic containers offer a little more protection against freezer burn, so they are better for longer-term freezing.
 The sauce will last for at least a year in the freezer.

 You will need